AgrimSharma/apis-django/README.md

-UDjango API project which is built using DRF and Django
+Django API project which is built using DRF and Django